These are anxious times. I hope you are well, taking care of yourselves, and finding a way to connect with people you love.

 There’s a growing movement of “We’re opting out of homeschooling or participating in the online stuff.”
 That’s your call.
 But here’s one thing I would say: Watch screen time.
 Limitless screen time during an emergency that’s going to last for weeks is not reducing anxiety.
 It’s throwing gasoline on it.
 Let them read or do nothing.

 Whether we’re onboard for online or we’re opting out, we should all do our kids a huge favor right now and let them experience boredom.

 Just as we can come out of our skin during hard first times, they will too.
-It will take hours of complaining about feeling like they’re dying before they settle into that strange place that’s rarely visited by today’s children – their imagination.
-We don’t need to entertain them, we need to model vulnerability for them and support them in this FFT.
+It will take hours of complaining about feeling as though they’re dying before they settle into that strange place that’s rarely visited by today’s children—their imagination.
+We don’t need to entertain them.
+We need to model vulnerability for them and support them in this FFT.

 Boredom is sacred.
 We shouldn’t deny our children this holy experience.

 As we all try to put one foot in front of the other, my team and I are committed to getting relevant content to you via the podcast, social posts, and the blog.
 Sometimes serious, sometimes not serious at all.
 We need it all right now!

 Once we’re on the other side of this pandemic, we’ll release podcast episodes every Wednesday.
 Right now, we’re dropping bonus episodes, some COVID-19-related and some not.
 Please join us!

 |Right Now||The first Unlocking Us episode, on FFTs is out!|